invertase/react-native-firebase/codorials/authentication-with-firebase/integrating-redux.md

 A reducer is a simple JavaScript function which takes two arguments: `state` & `action`.
 The idea of a reducer is to take "some data" from an `action` and return new state.

-- `state` is any sort of data which cannot be altered (immutable).
+- `state` is any sort of data, which cannot be altered (immutable).
 A reducer must return a new value each time.
+More on this later.
 - `action` is an object containing a `type`, and any unreduced data.
 More on this later.

 ## Integrating Redux into the app

 Our Redux store is now ready to be used. `react-redux` provides us with a `Provider` component which "provides" any children with access to the store via [context](https://reactjs.org/docs/context.html).
-Luckily we don't need to worry about this too much as the lirbary takes care of the hard work!
+Luckily we don't need to worry about this too much as the library takes care of the hard work!

 Back within our original bootstrap file, we'll wrap the `App` component in the `Provider` component, so our business logic has access to Redux.